5526 was built at Swindon Works in May 1928 and cost the princely sum of £3,602 which included £737 for the boiler.

 It is planned to return 5526 to service on the South Devon Railway during 2017 when it will be in GWR livery.
 A fire was lit on the grate of the locomotive on 1st March 2017 and the boiler is was lifted back on the frames in March in order to allow the tank engine to be back in service in May 2017.

-The locomotive will spend the period from March 2018 until January 2019 at the Chinnor & Princes Risborough Railway where it is planned that it will haul five coach trains up the 1 in 68 incline.
+The locomotive spent the period from March 2018 until January 2019 at the Chinnor & Princes Risborough Railway where it hauled five coach trains up the 1 in 68 incline.

 |Home Base||Current Status||Owner|